shijistar/enum-plus/README.md

 type WeekKeys = typeof Week.keyType; // 'Sunday' | 'Monday'
 ```

-> Note that this is only a TypeScript type, which can only be used to constrain types and cannot be called at runtime, calling at runtime will throw an exception
+> Note that here is only a TypeScript type, which can only be used to constrain types and cannot be called at runtime, calling at runtime will throw an exception

 ---

-### rawType <sup>**_[Type-ONLY]_**</sup>
+### rawType &nbsp; <sup>**_[Type-ONLY]_**</sup>

 `{ value: V, label: string, [...] }`

 Similar to the `raw` method without parameters, but the `raw` method supports runtime calls, while `rawType` can only be used to constrain types

-> Note that this is only a TypeScript type, which can only be used to constrain types and cannot be called at runtime, calling at runtime will throw an exception
+> Note that here is only a TypeScript type, which can only be used to constrain types and cannot be called at runtime, calling at runtime will throw an exception

 ---